-High blood pressure, also known as hypertension, occurs when the force of blood coursing through the blood vessels is too high.
-Age, lack of exercise, diabetes, high-sodium diets, stress and obesity are common risk factors for high blood pressure.
+High blood pressure, or hypertension, occurs when the force of blood inside blood vessels is too high.
+This pressure damages sensitive organs.
+It can also cause bleeding or clots.
+Risk factors include age, lack of exercise, diabetes, high-sodium diets, stress and obesity.

-Diabetes is a chronic condition that affects how your body turns food into energy.
-People with diabetes have too much sugar in their blood, putting them at higher risk for additional problems, such as loss of vision, kidney disease and poor wound healing.
-A combination of genetic and environmental factors can increase the risk of diabetes.
+Diabetes is a chronic condition that prevents your body from using food for energy.
+People with diabetes have too much sugar in their blood which can damage blood vessels.
+This puts them at higher risk for vision loss, kidney disease and poor wound healing.
+Genetic and environmental factors can increase the risk of diabetes.

 Pleural or Peritoneal Effusion

-Pleural and peritoneal effusions are buildups of fluid in the chest linings and abdominal cavities.
-Excess fluid in these mesothelial linings is associated with asbestos exposure and may occur without a mesothelioma diagnosis or before.
+Pleural and peritoneal effusions are buildups of fluid.
+They can occur in the chest lining or abdominal cavity.
+Excess fluid in these areas often correlates with asbestos exposure.
+They may appear with or without a mesothelioma diagnosis.
 Effusions are a common symptom of mesothelioma.

 Chronic Obstructive Pulmonary Disease

-Chronic obstructive pulmonary disease, or COPD, is a lung disease that commonly refers to chronic bronchitis and emphysema.
-Smoking is the primary cause of COPD, but it may also develop in people who work in dusty, toxic workplaces such as asbestos job sites.
+Chronic obstructive pulmonary disease, or COPD, is a lung disease.
+It often refers to chronic bronchitis and emphysema.
+Smoking is the primary cause of COPD.
+It may also develop in people who work in dusty, toxic workplaces such as asbestos job sites.